Ragasiya Snehithane

-Ragasiya Snehithane is a 2008 Indian Tamil-language horror thriller film written and directed by Sujo Visanth.
-The film stars Lakshmi Rai along with newcomers Vasanth, Vijayraj, Prakash, Kandan, and Sriram, with Jayasurya, Charan Raj, Mahanadhi Shankar, Sethu Vinayagam, Hemalatha, Gowthami Vembunathan, M. S. Bhaskar, Pandu, Crane Manohar, and Bava Lakshmanan playing supporting roles.
+Ragasiya Snehithane is a 2008 Indian Tamil-language slasher film written and directed by Sujo Visanth.
+The film stars Lakshmi Rai along with newcomers Vasanth, Vijayraj, Prakash, Kandan, and Sriram, with Jayasurya, Charan Raj, Mahanadi Shankar, Sethu Vinayagam, Hemalatha, Gowthami Vembunathan, M. S. Bhaskar, Pandu, Crane Manohar, and Bava Lakshmanan playing supporting roles.
 The film had music by John Peter.
 The film was released on 22 August 2008 after many delays.
 The film's title is based on a lyric from the song "Snegithane" in Alai Payuthey (2000).